awsdocs/aws-greengrass-developer-guide/doc_source/iot-analytics-connector.md

 ## Input data<a name="iot-analytics-connector-data-input"></a>

 This connector accepts data on predefined and customer\-defined MQTT topics\.
-Publishers can be Greengrass devices, Lambda functions, or other connectors\.
+Publishers can be client devices, Lambda functions, or other connectors\.

 Predefined topics
 The connector supports the following two structured MQTT topics that allow publishers to specify the channel name inline\.